forumone/f1clamav-formula/README.md

 Generic formula for installing ClamAV (clamav, clamav-update, clamd)

 To-Do:

-  Finish templating .conf files to allow for more configuration options set in pillar data.
+  Current command that runs on VirusEvent triggering has the AWS region hard coded in Finish templating .conf files to allow for more configuration options set in pillar data.

     * LogFile location